Discover The Great Migration in Africa & Other Epic Animal Migrations

 • Claim to fame: the bright coral, orange, and pink plumage which comes from pigments called carotenoids, which are found in certain food sources.

 The Sardine Run along the east coast of South Africa has been described as “the largest biomass migration on the planet”.
-Millions of these tiny shimmering fish move along the Eastern Cape coastline to the warmer waters of KwaZulu Natal’s South Coast.
+Millions of these tiny shimmering fish move along the Eastern Cape coastline to the warmer waters of the KwaZulu Natal South Coast.

 African animal migrations of any kind are subject to seasonal fluctuations, and tracking tiny fish in the ocean is even more challenging.
-As a general rule the action moves from the south, Gqeberha (Port Elizabeth) and East London (early May to June) to Coffee Bay, Port St Johns, and Mboyti (June to July).
+As a general rule, the sardines move from the south, Gqeberha (Port Elizabeth) and East London (early May to June) to Coffee Bay, Port St Johns, and Mboyti (June to July).
 Experts suggest that instead of chasing the sardine migration, book according to your dates and wait for the sardines to come to you.

-So how do you witness this phenomenon?
-Just as with other migrations, there is a whole host of oceanic life that relies on the sardine migration for a good feed.
+So how do you witness this wildlife phenomenon?
+Just as with other animal migrations, there is a whole host of oceanic life that relies on the sardine migration for sustenance.
 Sea birds, game fish, sharks, dolphins, and even whales move in to take advantage of this abundant food source.

 The highlight of the Sardine Run is witnessing the decimation of a bait ball.
 A bait ball is a glittering mass of sardines, separated from the main shoal, that moves in unison as if it were a single, fluid organism.
 These bait balls are targeted by predators.
 Dolphins blow bubbles to concentrate the fish, sharks attack from below, and when the bait ball nears the surface, cape gannets dive from above… eventually, the sardines are so tired and disoriented that they lose the energy to fight and the predators pick them off until only loose scales glitter in the water.